strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

 1. Find the indices of the labels under consideration.
 2. Group these indices into lists of consecutive indices.
 3. Join the tokens corresponding to each group of consecutive indices with a space.
+4. If ``discard_isolated_stop_words`` is True, discard any groups that just comprise a word from the list of stop words.
-4. Average the confidence scores for each the tokens in each group consecutive indices.
+5. Average the confidence scores for each the tokens in each group consecutive indices.
-5. Remove any isolated punctuation or any consecutive tokens that are identical.
+6. Remove any isolated punctuation or any consecutive tokens that are identical.
-6. Join all the groups together with a comma and fix any weird punctuation this causes.
+7. Join all the groups together with a comma and fix any weird punctuation this causes.
-7. Average the confidence scores across all groups.
+8. Average the confidence scores across all groups.

 .. literalinclude:: ../../../ingredient_parser/postprocess.py
     :pyobject: PostProcessor._postprocess